Intrastat

 In general, statistics are produced on all goods moving from one Member State to another (incl. electrical energy), including:

-• purchased or sold goods (incl. capital assets);
+• sold goods (incl. capital assets);

 • consignments between the parts of one legal entity;